 List every fat and oil in the product, their weight percentages, and individual required HLB values.
 Calculate the weighted average.

-Step 2: Select a Span/Tween Pair
+Step 2: Select a Span/Polysorbate Pair

 Match the fatty acid chain of the emulsifier to the dominant fat in the system:

-– Stearic (C18:0) fats (shortening, palm stearin) → Span 60 / Tween 60
+– Stearic (C18:0) fats (shortening, palm stearin) → Span 60 / Polysorbate 60

-– Oleic (C18:1) fats (liquid oils, butterfat, lard) → Span 80 / Tween 80
+– Oleic (C18:1) fats (liquid oils, butterfat, lard) → Span 80 / Polysorbate 80

-– Lauric (C12:0) fats (coconut, palm kernel) → Span 20 / Tween 20
+– Lauric (C12:0) fats (coconut, palm kernel) → Span 20 / Polysorbate 20

 Step 3: Calculate the Ratio